 - Observe your surroundings to decide where you would like to go down.
-Direct your vehicles towards an area where you believe will not significantly harm yourself after impact.
+Direct your vehicle towards an area where you believe you will experience less of a serious impact to your body.

 - Release your grip from the motorcycle once you start going down.
 If you do not perform this action, then the motorcycle will most likely fall on you.

 - Form yourself into a ball and try to roll.
-Do not try to have your arms extended outward once you fall.
-You will increase the chances of breaking your bone(s).
+Do not have your arms extended outward once you fall.
+You will increase the chances of triggering an arm injury.

 - Try relaxing your nerves.
 It is common for people to freak out or have high anxiety before and after an impact.
-However, you should try to calm yourself down, even though it can be difficult to do so under this scary situation.
-By doing this, you can prevent more damage to your ligaments and tendons.
+However, you should try to relax as much as possible, even though it can be difficult to do so under this type of traumatic event.
+By doing this, you can prevent additional damage to your ligaments and tendons.

 - Patiently wait a couple of seconds before getting up.
 If you are physically able to, try to find a safe location nearby and call for emergency assistance.